lucyconklin/datavis-blog/datavis/README.md

 # My Post-Bootcamp Job Search by the Numbers

-## clever tagline.
-Getting ghosted and getting ahead.
-Lucy Conklin July 25, 2017
+Lucy Conklin August 22, 2017

 In April 2017 I emerged, alive, from the Backend program at the Turing School for Software & Design with a shiny new certificate and a bunch of cool new skills.
 Over the course of my ensuing job search, I have kept track of every application and how it progressed.
 I'm a bit of a spreadsheet addict, so this was all stored in a Google Sheet ([sanitized, blank template](https://docs.google.com/spreadsheets/d/1eOfeJPBcO2GBdiHPwehh3tTTpZNq-fftrihsNHkksng/edit?usp=sharing)).
 This way I could quickly check in on how my job search was progressing and how close I was to my goal of 100 rejections*.
 But gleaning insights from a spreadsheet is not always easy, so I knew a visual would help me share my findings.

 ### Datavisualization

 Data visualization has always been a passion of mine.
-I have been working in the science communication field for about 4 years now, so when I come across some data, I like to think about the best way to visualize it.
+Before I went back to school (again) I worked in the science communication field.
+When I come across some data, I like to think about the best way to visualize it.
 I also thought sharing the actual numbers from my job search might help others on theirs.
 And another goal of this exercise was to get more experience with the [d3 library](https://d3js.org/) for data visualization.

 My first thought was some kind of bar graph, but that seemed uninspiring.
 Plus, I've been pushing myself to take advantage of my new coding skills and go beyond a static 2D image with something interactive.
 I generally stay far far away from pie graphs, but after some sketching and brainstorming a pie actually seemed like the right direction to go.
 So I went to the d3 website for some inspiration and found this [sunburst example](https://bl.ocks.org/kerryrodden/766f8f6d31f645c39f488a0befa1e3c8) being used for sequences of events, and thought I would adapt it for the various lifecyles of my applications.